 When we reviewed the now sold out LTD Edition Formula wheel, we loved the wheel and mentioned that it’s basically the same as the Formula V2 above.
 So, if you want Cube Formula wheel functionality but at almost half the price, and you own a Fanatec wheelbase, this is the wheel for you.

 Cube Controls GT Pro OMP

-We’re excited by this GT style sim racing wheel at SRC HQ, mostly becuase we have one ready for testing next week.
+We’re excited by this GT style sim racing wheel at SRC HQ, mostly because we have one of these here, too.
 The GT Pro comes with all of the refinements and excellent build quality of the Formula Pro wheel making it a VR friendly proposition, and a lot of fun to race with.